 Insufficient Evidence for

-- A skin condition called psoriasis.
+- Scaly, itchy skin (psoriasis).
 Early research shows that applying a specific cream containing avocado oil and vitamin B12 to the skin for 12 weeks reduces symptoms of psoriasis as effectively as a conventional medication called calcipotriol ointment.
 The avocado combination cream also causes less irritation than calcipotriol.

 - Stimulating menstrual flow.